|Share / Tweet / Pin Me!|

 Once you have all this information, you can finally figure out which preposition you need.
 Use the "type of place" links above for detailed explanations with all of this information put together.

 Think you’ve got it?
-Test yourself on the French geographical prepositions with this fill-in-the-blank exercise: Un été international
+Test yourself on French geographical prepositions with these fill-in-the-blanks exercises: